drteresavasquez/git-flow-docs/README.md

 The Git Flow is important to our process and to ensuring that the code base stays secure and maintained in a way that decreases bad user experience.
 This process is adapted from the [gitflow-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

-Review the information below on how to get started with Git in the CM code repositories.
+Review the information below on how to get started with Git in the code repositories.

 ## Table of Contents
 - [Overview](#overview)